danielharrell/SumLect2015/Lost_Idea_LA.md

 And when the times are turbulent, to speak of skills apart from subjects can seem to capture the essence of a truly liberal art.
-You thus find defenses of liberal education calling the liberal arts "transferable skills" against the backdrop of an ever-changing job market.[^transferable] And it is common, as in the aforementioned [*Power of Liberal Arts* campaign](http://www.liberalartspower.org/Pages/default.aspx), to talk of the liberal arts as if they indeed empowered us rather than enlightened us; just as "usefulness" has become a ubiquitous word in defenses of liberal education against the opinion, and indeed the traditional conviction, that the liberal arts are useless.[^Linker] Here is just [one example](http://www.sjc.edu/files/8013/9593/4530/league-of-women-voters-2011.pdf), but a dramatic one, of the way that our conception of a world in flux can make it necessary for a truly liberal art to be a skill without a subject:
+You thus find defenses of liberal education calling the liberal arts "transferable skills," against the backdrop of an ever-changing job market.[^transferable] Against the same backdrop it has become common, as in the aforementioned [*Power of Liberal Arts* campaign](http://www.liberalartspower.org/Pages/default.aspx), to talk of the liberal arts as if they empowered us rather than enlightened us; just as "usefulness" has become a ubiquitous word in defenses of liberal education against the opinion, and indeed the traditional conviction, that the liberal arts are useless.[^Linker] To give a sense of the kind of thinking behind this, here is [one example](http://www.sjc.edu/files/8013/9593/4530/league-of-women-voters-2011.pdf), but a dramatic one, of the way a world in flux can make a truly liberal art seem to be a skill without a subject:

 > With boundaries among the disciplines vanishing, with job requirements and needs changing rapidly, we need citizens